 Learners: The ranges of library, reading books, games and resources have positive images of people with disabilities.
 Resources and equipment, work and displays around the settings celebrate the diversities in society by the use of positive, inclusive images.
 Resources and equipment are placed at appropriate levels for open access for all children.

 Staff: There is a copy of SENDA and the Code of Practice which have been shared with the staff and parents or carers.
 INSET is available to staff via the EYDCP Training Directory and other sources.
 The Manager has responsibility for allocating resources.
 There are books available to support inclusive practices eg. All Together.
 There is a notice board available to parent or carers for details of workshops and training plus support groups.
-We have a Senior Senco based at Head Office and a Senco within the settings.
+We have a Senior SENDCO based at Head Office and a SENDCO within the settings.

-New parents or carers, children, staff are informed of the nurseries Inclusive policy, ethos and practice.
+New parents or carers, children, staff are informed of our Inclusive policy, ethos and practice.
 Staff use various varieties of ways to communicate eg. Photographs, pictures, large print.
 They use positive language and challenge offensive language relating to disabilities.
 The SENDCO offers advice to parents or carers about other organisations or schools that offer support.
 The home or school books provide a positive system of communication and staff offer parent or carers opportunities to inform them about their child.
 The parent or carers are involved in decisions to be made about how their child is being supported and the staff are pro-active in supporting a child's transition to a new school or setting.

 iv) Attitudes & collective responsibility